 Champions of Change

-See how some of our alumni are are carrying the Rollins message of diversity, equity, and inclusion beyond the boundaries of campus and into the world.
+See how some of our students and alumni are carrying the Rollins message of diversity, equity, and inclusion beyond the boundaries of campus and into the world.

 At Rollins, Kalli Joslin ’19 learned to fight inequality through art and advocacy, using a Diversity Infusion Grant to stage the world premiere of an acclaimed play on campus and interning with the National LGBT Chamber of Commerce on Capitol Hill.
 Now, the theatre and American studies double major is studying civil rights law at Georgetown University, as she continues her journey to take on discrimination in all forms.